 Available pick-up points: Arctic Adventures’s pick-up list.

 What to bring: You will need to bring warm clothes for the Golden Circle tour preferably wool or fleece to keep the warmth in.
-Thermal underwear will also be needed for the snorkelling tour as this is what you will wear under your drysuit.
+Thermal underwear will also be needed for the snorkeling tour as this is what you will wear under your dry suit.
 If you wish to bring a spare change of clothes, then feel free, however, this is optional.

 |Blue Lagoon –